 She shrugged, still smiling.
 “I mean, no one else would have asked it, especially of our leaders.”

-Confused, I erupted into a flubbed mixture of “I wasn’t trying to be controversial” to “The numbers seemed pretty obvious, so I just wanted to know,” and “It was the only time I’d have a chance to ask them!”
+Confused, I erupted into a flubbed mixture of “I wasn’t trying to be controversial” to “The numbers seemed pretty obvious, so I just wanted to know,” and “It was the only chance I’d have to ask them!”

 Being Different and Not Knowing It

 The issue here wasn’t so much the question of what I asked, but that the question was something that everyone else was thinking but apparently too nervous to say out loud.
-I, at time, had raised my hand without question and other than a flinch at the sound of my voice over the speakers, and charged ahead.
+I, at time, had raised my hand without question and, other than a flinch at the sound of my voice over the speakers, had charged ahead.

 It concerned me that I hadn’t noticed that it was obviously a delicate topic.
 Why hadn’t anyone else?

-I mean…if you can’t jump in with both feet and not realize how deep the well is until you’re sinking to pressure-suit depths…what canyou do?
+I mean…if you can’t jump in with both feet and not realize how deep the well is until you’re sinking to pressure-crushing depths…what canyou do?

 I confess: I love being different.
-In some practices, in order to learn more about myself (hmm–that sounds like a future blog post), I’ve purposefully tried differnt things.
+In some practices, in order to learn more about myself (hmm–that sounds like a future blog post), I’ve purposefully tried different styles.
 For example, right now I’m in the habit of dressing like a 1960s housewife, knee-length skirt and all.
 It’s fun, it’s different, and it makes the workday go by.